yinchunhai/OffAxisOxideSystem/README.md

 # OffAxisOxideSystem

-Off Axis Oxide System Python code
+This is the Python code of Off Axis Oxide System